CaptainComputer1/CaptainComputer1/README.md

 - 👋 Hi, I’m @CaptainComputer1
 - 👀 I’m interested in computer programming.
-- 🌱 I’m currently learning programming languages, operating systems and artificial intelligence.
+- 🌱 I’m currently learning programming languages like Python, C++, Java, and JavaScript, software engineering and artificial intelligence.
-- 💞️ I’m looking to collaborate on projects from school and other places.
+- 💞️ I’m looking to collaborate on projects from school, companies and other places.
 - 📫 How to reach me: seanlawrence89@outlook.com.

 <!---